Frequently Asked Questions

 What is a servicing fee?

-Is the interest that I pay on my reverse mortgage tax-deductible?
+Is the interest that I pay on my federally insured Reverse Mortgage tax-deductible?

 Counseling Related Questions